Making the Most of Social Media’s Potential for Free Advertising

-With the rise of the Internet, advertising yourself has been getting easier.
-Now with the boom of social media the opportunity is almost handed to you on a silver platter.
+Advertising your business yourself has never been easier.
+Now with the boom of social media, the opportunity to market your business for pretty much nothing has been handed to you on a silver platter.
 By simply making an account on any of the top social networking sites a user can have thousands-upon-thousands of other members wanting to know what you have to say.

 Take a look at all of the people who have become famous purely through the Internet, such as Justin Bieber or Rebecca Black.
-Granted the reasons for their instant fame aren’t always pleasant.
-Nevertheless it is proof that social networking is powerful.
+Even influencing has become a career path.
+It is proof that social networking is powerful.

 The Facebook definition of ‘reach’: